-People working form home, quarantines, businesses closing, workers laid off, fear, panic, confusion, etc., etc., are the new daily norm for life in America.
-It is extremely frustrating and an inconvenience, but there are some things I’ve noticed since this all began.
-There are also some things which might make life a little better in the long run.
+People working form home, quarantines, businesses closing, workers laid off, fear, panic, confusion, etc., are the new daily norm for life in America.
+It is extremely sad, frustrating and an inconvenience, but there are some things I’ve noticed since this all began.

 The biggest thing I’ve witnessed is families doing family stuff.